 - Oil to shallow fry

 - Rinse and soak the rice, urad dal and fenugreek seeds for at least 4 hours.
 Approximately 10 minutes before grinding the mix rinse the flattened rice well till water runs clear, squeeze out the excess water and set aside for about 10 minutes.
 Drain all the water from the soaked rice mix and grind it along with watermelon rind pieces as required to a smooth thick batter.
 Then add the softened beaten rice and grind again.

 - DO NOT add water as watermelon rind contains water and also jaggery will liquify the batter.
 Add salt to taste.
 Mix the batter well using your hands.

 - Transfer the batter in a container, cover it with a lid and set aside overnight or for 8 hours to ferment.
 Next day add jaggery as per taste.
 The batter should be of thick dropping consistency.
 Heat a cast iron pan on medium flame, drizzle a little oil, grease it, add a ladle of the batter and spread it so that the thickness of the pancake is medium thick.
 Leave oil from the sides, reduce the flame to low.
 Cover and cook on low flame, till the top is dry and the underside is golden.
 Flip over and cook the other side too, leaving oil from the sides.

 - Remove from pan once done, and serve hot with ghee / butter or as is.
-Tastes best and also you get the perfect texture when cooked on a cast iron tawa.
+Tastes best and also you get the perfect texture when cooked on an iron tawa.

 - Traditionally 2 tbsp freshly scraped coconut is added in place of urad dal.